GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 Thus, each thread would hold two elements "lo", "hi" at all times and the DIF diagram (or DIT in the case of the inverse FFT) maps nicely to the hardware.
 If you want to compute an FFT for a sequence shorter than that, you must pad it to that size in whichever way you see fit.

-This Subgroup-sized FFT is the fastest it can be, since all elements of the FFT can be made resident in registers and the element swaps we talked about in the previous section can be implemented as subgroup XOR shuffles, which is a SPIR-V intrinsic and modern GPUs usually have hardware to speed this shuffle operation.
+This Subgroup-sized FFT is the fastest it can be, since all elements of the FFT can be made resident in registers and the element swaps we talked about in the previous section can be implemented as subgroup XOR shuffles, which is a SPIR-V intrinsic and modern GPUs usually have hardware to perform this shuffle operation fast.

 What happens for bigger-sized FFTs?
-Well, up to $2 \cdot \text{MaxWorkgroupSize}$ (where $\text{MaxWorkgroupSize}$ is, as the name implies, the maximum number of threads your device can launch in a single dispatch) you can still use the same exact DIF and DIT algorithms, but using shared memory to perform the shuffles.
+Well, up to $2 \cdot \text{MaxWorkgroupSize}$ (where $\text{MaxWorkgroupSize}$ is, as the name implies, the maximum number of threads your device can launch in a single workgroup) you can still use the same exact DIF and DIT algorithms, but using shared memory to perform the shuffles.
 We call these FFTs "Workgroup-sized".
 We implement our own generic library for what we call workgroup shuffles: they perform the operation of swapping values between threads in the same workgroup, mimicking what subgroup shuffles do but at the workgroup level.

 To do this, we essentially have all threads in a workgroup write their elements to shared memory, barrier to make sure every thread is done writing, then make threads read their values from shared memory.
 It is slower than a subgroup shuffle since it involves barriering, but it's miles better in terms of latency than going through global memory.